peterconnellit/PetesBlackJackGame/README.md

 # PetesBlackJackGame
-C++ game using pointers and OOP features such as Encapsulation, Polymorphism and Inheritance.
+C++ game using pointers and OOP features such as Encapsulation, Polymorphism, Abstraction and Inheritance.